pivotal/docs-tas-adapter/environment-variables.md

-# Application environment variables
+# Application Service Adapter environment variables

-This topic describes the environment variables that the Application Service Adapter for Tanzu Application Platform set when building and running an application.
+Application Service Adapter sets environment variables when it builds and runs an application.
+Here's what you should know about environment variables.

-## <a id='overview'></a> Overview
+## <a id='overview'></a> Environment variables overview

 Environment variables are the means by which Application Service Adapter communicates with a deployed app about its environment.